-1. Critical appraisal sheets for assessing the quality of journal papers
+1. Critical appraisal tools for assessing the quality of evidence.

-It can be beneficial to use a checklist of questions when you are reading journal papers to see how well the studies have been undertaken, and therefore whether you can trust the conclusions of the paper.
+It can be beneficial to use a checklist of questions when reading sources of evidence to help you make an assessment on whether you can trust the conclusions drawn by the author/s.

-Using these sorts of lists makes comparing between papers easier when you have more than one about your specific question:
+Using these sorts of lists makes comparing between evidence sources easier when you have more than one to consider in relation to your specific question:.

 2. Podcast by CEVM team members - 'Research in Practice - A beginner's guide' as part of the Knowledge Sessions coordinated by RCVS Knowledge.

 3. 'How to be an evidence based practitioner' quiz here

 Take the quiz to see how evidence-based you are in your practice or workplace.
 Compare with others, take it again after making changes, and use it to guide your efforts to keep yourself up to date!